mattgordon320/BLA_Archiver/README.md

 # _Bassenian | Lagoni Ruby Archiver_

 This project is aimed at modifying TIG's Archive.rb to comply with our in-office standards.
-Required folder structure of models is currently being worked on and determined, and file versions must be automatically saved down.
+Required folder structure of models is currently being worked on and determined, and file versions can hopefully be saved down to version 8.
+Nailing down the exact structure of the standards is the other portion of what I'm working on, hopefully it'll be done soon.

 ## Comments